utdata/rwd-food-desert/README.md

 - That was opened and joined with `data-processed/tfa.csv`.
 - The result was exported as `travis_food_access` shapefile called `tfa.shp` (and companion files).
 A compressed zip is also available.

 In the `tableau` folder is a workbook `FoodDesert.twb` that imports the `tfa.shp` file as a Spatial file and then creates the two interactive maps.
+I didn't finish or publish that because it is the answer to a class assignment for a couple of students.

 [This Tableau help file](https://help.tableau.com/current/pro/desktop/en-us/maps_shapefiles.htm) was useful in dealing with the shapefiles.
 Of importance: add the Geoid to detial to split the individual tracts.